 And then we had to measure to make sure they were consistent throughout.

 As it was coming together, Lynne started to become giddy…

-The finished product was pretty stinking cute if I do say so myself.
+The finished coffee nook product was pretty stinking cute if I do say so myself.
 I think it turned out really well!
-All for very cheap and very little time!
+All for very little time and money!